 - Quality sleep.

-“For more than half of my patients who dealt with infertility, the pandemic has actually decreased the stress that was impacting their cycle and ability to get pregnant,” says Dr. Kollikonda.
-“Because these women aren’t traveling as much and have reduced work stress, they have more time to connect with their partner.
-Many of my patients are going to see a baby boom early next year.”
+“For more than half of my patients who dealt with infertility, the pandemic actually decreased the stress that was impacting their cycle and ability to get pregnant,” says Dr. Kollikonda.
+“Because these women weren’t traveling as much and had reduced work stress, they had more time to connect with their partner.”

 Stress is personal — what’s cortisol-inducing to one woman may not be to another.
 “Tune in to your body to figure out what your stress triggers are, then work diligently to tamp them down,” says Dr. Kollikonda.